 To be math fluent, a person requires sound number sense, knowledge of how to apply operations, and the correct strategy.
 For instance, if a question demands the student to distribute 20 books among 4 students equally, it is the math fluency that compels him to use division and do the required calculation.
 Thus, applying a math concept confidently and correctly and achieving an outcome effortlessly sums up math fluency.

 What math fluency looks like

-- Math fluency for a high school learner means ability to do adaptive reasoning and flexibly solve problems.
-They may show comfort in calculating change while shopping, guessing the speed or distance of ball while playing or even suggest ways to solve a problem.
+- Math fluency for a high school learner means the ability to do adaptive reasoning and flexibly solve problems.
+They may show comfort in calculating change while shopping, guessing the speed or distance of a ball while playing, or even suggesting ways to solve a problem.

 Most of the thinking and acting upon information or using geometry, or algebra in real life happens effortlessly when the speed, accuracy, and appropriateness in response while applying maths is attained at the early learning stage.
 So, being fluent has a lot to do with the concept application part or early ingraining of number sense or symbol-quantity association.

 Since math fluency is an application-based outcome, the ways to improve should be mentally stimulating.
 Giving different situations to tackle and to drive thinking to analyze problems from different perspectives and visualize solutions broadly represent the ways to improve math fluency.
 In a practical sense, the process involves:

 - Doing activities like making anchor charts where kids tabulate all possible strategies

 - Solving puzzles to help the brain revisit concepts and apply them seamlessly